 Are you planning to visit the Cook Islands?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on the Cook Islands.

-- You don't need a power plug adapter on the Cook Islands, when living in Australia.
+- You need a power plug adapter on the Cook Islands, when living in the United States of America.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 On the Cook Islands the power plugs and sockets are of type I. The standard voltage is 240 V and the standard frequency is 50 Hz.

 Power plug adapter needed on the Cook Islands?